 - You will be screened again each time you enter the hospital

-- You will be required to wear a mask.
-Please bring your own mask or face covering.
-If you don’t have your own mask to bring, one will be provided.
+- You will be required to wear a hospital-issued mask, which will be provided.
 To read more about our universal masking policy, click here

 - When you enter the hospital, you will be asked to sanitize (clean) your hands